sftcd/etm/etm.md

 We'll happily ack anyone who's interested enough to read and comment on this.
-With no implication that they agree with some or all of the above, thanks to Jari Arkko, Christian Huitema and Daniel Kahn Gillmor for comments on an earlier version of the text.
+With no implication that they agree with some or all of the above, thanks to Jari Arkko, Carsten Bormann, Christian Huitema and Daniel Kahn Gillmor for comments on an earlier version of the text.

+{backmatter}

+# Change Log

+This isn't gonna end up as an RFC, but may as well be tidy...

+## Changes from -00 to -01

+- I had lots of typos
+- cabo: PR#1 fixed more typos and noted extensbility danger